skokielibrary/spl-content/_content/jessica/resources--local-history.markdown

 published: true
 ---

-From its early days as a Potawatami settlement to today's culturally diverse suburb, Skokie has a rich and varied history.
-You can explore Skokie’s past using the library’s digital and print collections.
+From its early days as a Potawatami settlement to the culturally diverse suburb of today, Skokie has a rich and varied history.
+Explore Skokie’s past using the library’s digital and print collections.

 [images to illustrate collections]